fbpx

 Picture this: hiring a small team to handle link-building won’t come cheap; you’re looking at a bill of no less than $50,000 annually.
 Plus, you’ll need tools like Mailshake and the Ahrefs Lite Plan, which will set you back about $800 annually.
 And don’t forget, there’s the cost of training your team, which means more money going out the door.

 You’ve got a hectic schedule and probably don’t have the time to dive into the link-buying game.
-That’s where an SEO agency comes in as your go-to solution, especially if you’re after fewer links.
+That’s where an SEO agency comes in as your go-to solution.
+Many agencies also offer link building packages, which allow you to purchase a set number of high-quality backlinks tailored to your niche and goals.
+These packages are flexible and can cater to specific needs, such as targeting homepage backlinks or building authority for inner pages.

 With an SEO agency on your side, you can fast-track your link acquisition process and say goodbye to the headache of recruiting and training an in-house expert.
 Instead, you can pay a monthly retainer and watch your site climb to that coveted first page on Google.